factorhouse/rfx/README.md

 Calling `io.factorhouse.rfx.core/init` returns a new RFX instance.
 So far we have only seen how to use this instance, but not how to configure it.

-`rfx/init` accepts the following keys:
+`rfx/init` accepts a map with the following keys:

 | Key | Required | Description |
 |-----|:--------:|-------------|